-The average GPA for students at four-year colleges in the US is around a 3.1, meaning a B average.
-This is much higher than it's been in the past, which demonstrates that grade inflation is a very real phenomenon for colleges.
-C used to be the standard average grade, but B is now considered average.
+The average GPA for students at four-year colleges in the US is around 3.15, or a B average.
+This is much higher than it's been in the past, a trend that demonstrates that grade inflation is a very real phenomenon for colleges.
+For example, a C used to be the standard average grade, but now a B is considered average.
 Why is this?

-One factor may be that professors are more vulnerable to student critiques in online forums and are sometimes forced to answer to angry parents if they give out poor grades.
-The job of a professor can partially depend on how pleased his or her students are with the class, which is inevitably tied to what grades they get.
+One factor might be that professors are more vulnerable to student critiques in online forums and are sometimes forced to answer to angry parents if they give poor grades.
+The job of a professor can partially depend on how pleased his or her students are with the class, which is inevitably tied to what grades students get.

-As college becomes more expensive, both students and parents expect high grades so they can feel like they're getting their money's worth.
-This is also a likely reason for grade inflation, especially considering the disparity in average GPA between public and private colleges.
-Public schools have around a 3.0 average GPA while private schools have around a 3.3 average GPA.
+As college becomes more and more expensive, both students and parents expect high grades so they can feel as though they're getting their money's worth.
+This is also a likely reason for grade inflation, especially considering the disparity in average GPA between public and private colleges: according to GradeInflation.com, public schools have around a 3.1 average GPA, whereas private schools have around a 3.3 average GPA.

-Grade inflation could also happen because professors don't want to jeopardize students' future chances at grad school or job opportunities by doling out low grades in an academic environment that has now come to expect Bs as the norm.
+Grade inflation might also be happening because professors don't want to jeopardize students' future chances at grad school or job opportunities by doling out low grades in an academic environment that has now come to expect Bs as the norm.

 GPAs by Major

 Science majors tend to have lower GPAs on average, with chemistry being the major with the lowest average GPA.
-Education majors earn the highest GPAs on average.
+Meanwhile, education majors earn the highest GPAs on average.

-The majors I've listed here are the only ones that I could find overall data for - it’s difficult to say what the average GPA for one major is when you're looking across a bunch of different schools.
-Each program is different, so the average GPA for these majors at your college may be much higher or lower than indicated in the table.
+The majors I've listed here come from a 2010 report by Dr. Kevin Rask of Wake Forest University.
+It's difficult to say what the average GPA for one major is when you're looking across a bunch of different schools.
+Each program is different, so the average GPA for these same majors at your college might be much higher or lower than indicated in the table.